 - Students will engage in coursework during the summers of their academic program.

-- The MSAT requires a grade of B- or higher in all ATEP required coursework, and maintenance of current Health Care Provider Emergency Cardiac Care (ECC) and First Aid certifications.
+- You must maintain current Health Care Provider Emergency Cardiac Care (ECC) and First Aid certifications.

-*CAATE accreditation is pending and is expected Spring 2018, BOC examination data will be recorded at that time.
+*CAATE accreditation is pending and is expected Spring 2018.